BSData/bsdata/README.md

     * Go to Tools -> Options, Select the Java section then the Maven tab.
     * Set Maven Home to the directory you unzipped Maven 3.5 into.
 3. Open the BattleScribeData project you checked out from GitHub.
-4. Create a file in the project directory called `maven.properties`
+4. Create a file in the project directory called **`maven.properties`**
     * **This file should not be checked in to GitHub** (it's excluded via .gitignore).
 It contains Maven settings specific to individual developers.
     * Add the following line:
         ```
         appengine.dev.project.name=YOUR_APP_ENGINE_DEV_PROJECT_NAME
         ```
         (Use your App Engine development project name created when setting up the Cloud SDK above).
-5. Create a file in the `<project directory>/src/main/resources/java/common/` directory called `github-user.properties`.
+5. Create a file in the `<project directory>/src/main/resources/java/common/` directory called **`github-user.properties`**.
     * **This file should not be checked in to GitHub** (it's excluded via .gitignore).
 It contains GitHub authentication settings that should not be public.
-    * **No, REALLY don't check this in** - if the GitHub authentication token is checked in to GitHub, it will be invalidated and the app will lose access to GitHub.
-The token will need to be regenerated!
+If your GitHub authentication token is checked in to GitHub, it will be invalidated and you will need to generate a new one.
     * Add the following lines
         ```
         ## GitHub User ##